The EU Maritime Profile – the maritime cluster in the EU

 The cruise sector was the most affected by COVID-19.
 Every major cruise line in the world suspended departures in March 2020 as the coronavirus outbreak grew. and the sector is constantly recovering, as it is evident by the increasing number of port calls worldwide and in the EU.

-Cruise vessels under an EU Member State flag have had the majority of port calls in EU ports, while they hold an approximate of 20% of port calls in non-EU ports, within the last 5 years (2017-2022):
+Cruise vessels under an EU Member State flag have had the majority of port calls in EU ports, while they hold 20% or more of port calls in non-EU ports, in the last 3 years (2021-2023):

 Shipbuilding